paheimann/GetCleanCourseProject/README.md

 The 30 volunteers were separated into two groups, train and test, and their summarized measures were placed into two separate files.

-The end result was two sets of files, one for the training subjects and one for the test subject.
+The end result was two sets of files, one for the training subjects and one for the test subjects.
 Each set had the following files:
 > X: The 561 summary measures for each combination of subject/measure/run

 > y: The activity corresponding to each row in X, expressed as an index (1-6)

 > subject: The subject (volunteer) corresponding to each row in X

 In addition, there were two summary files of interest:
 > activity_labels: A lookup table between activity index and activity description

 > features.txt: A lookup table between summary measures (feature) and the column of the X matrix

 This is the input that we converted into a tidy data set.